Spring 2026 Art History

 Latin American Colonial Art

 3 hours.
 Same as LALS 263.
 Prerequisite(s): Three hours of art history at the 100 level, or consent of the instructor.
-Honors, Creative Arts, and World Cultures course.
+Honors, UIC GE Creative Arts, and UIC GE World Cultures course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method